Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace In The Wild

 \subsubsection{RQ2: What Resources Can Be Cross-Namespace Referenced By Attackers?}

-To understand the attack surface exposed by insecure cross-namespace references, we investigate the types of resources that Operators allow attackers to reference across namespace boundaries.
-For each resource type, we count the number of Operators that insecurely reference it and analyze which types are most frequently involved in such behavior.
+To understand the attack surface exposed by insecure cross-\namespace references, we investigate the types of resources that Operators allow attackers to reference across namespaces.
+For each resource type, we count the number of Operators that insecurely reference it and analyze which types are most frequently involved.

-Among namespace-scoped resources, the most commonly insecurely referenced types (listed in Table \ref{tab:major-resources}) are Secret (referenced by 102 Operators), ConfigMap (29 Operators), and Deployment (29 Operators).
+Among \namespace-scoped resources, the most commonly insecurely referenced types (listed in Table \ref{tab:major-resources}) are Secret (referenced by 102 Operators), ConfigMap (29 Operators), and Deployment (29 Operators).
 In Kubernetes, Secrets store highly sensitive data such as API keys, credentials, and TLS certificates.
-ConfigMaps often contain important application configurations that control applications behavior, like API endpoints and performance arguments.
+ConfigMaps often contain important application configurations that control applications' behavior, like API endpoints and performance arguments.
 Deployments define and manage the application workloads by controlling replica sets and pods.

 For cluster-scoped resources, the most common insecurely referenced types are Namespace (62 Operators), ClusterRoleBinding (40 Operators), and ClusterRole (26 Operators).
-In Kubernetes, Namespaces are resources that define the namespace in a Kubernetes cluster.
-ClusterRoles and ClusterRoleBindings define and grant cluster-level permissions that apply in the whole cluster.
+In Kubernetes, Namespace is the resource that defines a namespace in a Kubernetes cluster.
+ClusterRoles and ClusterRoleBindings define and grant cluster-level permissions that apply to the whole cluster.

 We also distinguish between insecure references to built-in Kubernetes resources and custom resources.
 To this end, we aggregated the type-\#Operator result above based on built-in resource type or custom resource type.
-For insecure namespace-scoped references, 279 cases involved built-in resources and 182 involved custom resources.
+For insecure \namespace-scoped references, 279 cases involved built-in resources and 182 involved custom resources.
 For insecure cluster-scoped references, 211 targeted built-in resources and 87 involved custom resources.
 These results indicate that insecure references can affect both built-in resources and custom resources.
 And the insecure references are more commonly associated with Kubernetes built-in resources.

-\subsubsection{RQ3: What Can Attacker Do Towards Cross-Namespace Referenced Resources?}
+\subsubsection{RQ3: What Can Attackers Do Towards Cross-Namespace Referenced Resources?}